 The greatest danger from eating a candle is developing an obstruction in the guts from part of the candle getting stuck in the intestinal tract.
 This is particularly something to consider if a candle has any metal or plastic parts (like a tea light holder).

-The body of the candle itself is unlikely to cause a problem, as candle wax by its nature softens when it gets warm.
+The body of the candle itself is unlikely to cause a problem, as candle wax, by its nature, softens when it gets warm.
 However, small dogs may be more likely to get a blockage from eating a candle, as their intestines are smaller and narrower than those of bigger dogs.

 The risk of blockage also depends on the size of the chunk of candle wax that was eaten.
 Luckily, most dogs won’t eat large chunks of candle whole, so it’s unlikely that pieces large enough to get stuck will have been swallowed.

 However, metal parts of the candle can pose a definite danger, as these are inflexible and more likely to cause an obstruction.
-They can also have sharp edges which can damage the guts when passing through.
+They can also have sharp edges, which can damage the guts when passing through.

-Perforation From the Wick
+Perforation From The Wick

 The candle wick can also be an issue.
-Most candles have the string-type wick, which is unlikely to be dangerous unless it’s a very long wick.
+Most candles have a string-type wick, which is unlikely to be dangerous unless it’s a very long wick.
 However, some modern candles have wooden wicks, which are potentially much more dangerous.
 A wooden stick in the stomach or guts can cause an obstruction or puncture of the guts, known as a ‘perforation’.
 Let your vet know what type of wick your candle had when you call them.

-It is also possible that candle wax could pass almost all the way through, but then bind together with normal feces in the rectum, causing Fido to become constipated.
-If you notice your pup having trouble going to the toilet, please let your vet know as they may need some help to poop!
+It is also possible that candle wax could pass almost all the way through but then bind together with normal feces in the rectum, causing Fido to become constipated.
+If you notice your pup having trouble going to the toilet, please let your vet know, as they may need some help to poop.

-Foods Attached to Candles
+Foods Attached To Candles

 A dog eating a scented candle is different than a candle from a birthday cake.
 If your candle was attached to a chocolate cake that contains real chocolate, or a cake that’s been made with artificial ingredients, you will need to inform your veterinarian of this fact right away.

 Certain artificial sweeteners like xylitol are extremely toxic to dogs, as is chocolate.
 Also, some cakes may include nuts like macadamia nuts, which are also toxic.
-So in this case, the candle isn’t the toxic item, but what’s attached to it might be.
+So, in this case, the candle isn’t the toxic item, but what’s attached to it might be.

-What Happens if a Dog Eats a Candle?
+What Happens If A Dog Eats A Candle?

 If you witness your canine companion eating the candle and manage to get him to the vet within the first hour or so, it is likely that your vet will give him an injection to make him vomit.
-The aim of this is for him to bring up what he has eaten so that it doesn’t get into his intestines where an obstruction is more likely.
+The aim of this is for him to bring up what he has eaten so that it doesn’t get into his intestines, where an obstruction is more likely.

 Inducing vomiting will also mean that any possible toxins (such as coloring or scents) are less likely to be absorbed.
 If Fido does vomit up most of what he has eaten, it is most likely that he will then go home with no further treatment needed.

 However, you should never make your pup vomit at home unless your veterinarian asks you to.
 The candle wax may get stuck as it’s vomited up, blocking the esophagus (gullet/food pipe), which is extremely dangerous.
 It’s also possible for them to accidentally inhale while vomiting, causing aspiration pneumonia.
-Your vet will be able to weigh up the risks of making them sick with the risks of leaving the candle wax where it is and make the best decision for their health.
+Your vet will be able to weigh up the risks of making them sick with the risks of leaving the candle wax where it is and making the best decision for their health.

-X-rays and Observations
+X-rays & Observations

 If it has been more than a couple of hours since the candle was ingested, then it may be too late to make him vomit.
-If you know or suspect that your dog ate metal parts, then the vet may decide to take an x-ray to see where in the guts the metal is, and if it looks like it is likely to cause an obstruction.
+If you know or suspect that your dog ate metal parts, then the vet may decide to take an x-ray to see where in the guts the metal is and if it looks like it is likely to cause an obstruction.

 One thing to consider is candle size.
 If the candle is fairly small and doesn’t have a solid wick or any metal parts, then your vet may choose to simply observe for any signs of obstruction (vomiting, abdominal pain, and constipation).